Current status of boron neutron capture therapy of high grade gliomas and recurrent head and neck cancer

 Unless BNCT becomes more broadly accepted as a treatment modality for specific cancers, the need to develop additional nuclear reactors remains limited and further construction seems unlikely.
 New, special purpose reactors like the one in China, which is still not in clinical use, are a possible source of additional neutron irradiation facilities.
 Additional reactor conversions and modifications also can be undertaken using proven approaches that require very little research and development effort.

-Accelerator based neutron sources (ABNS)
+Accelerator based neutron sources (ABNSs)

 To date, all BNCT clinical irradiations have used fission reactor neutron sources, however accelerator based neutron sources are under development and may eventually provide another option to fission reactors.
 Accelerator based neutron sources are being developed for use in NCT with the anticipation of being easier to site in hospitals and license than a dedicated nuclear reactor.
 Proponents of accelerators also believe that they could be more compact and less expensive than comparable reactor sources.
-ABNS for BNCT have been reviewed in detail elsewhere [50, 51].
+ABNSs for BNCT have been reviewed in detail elsewhere [50, 51].
 Generally they produce low intensity neutron fluxes compared to reactor sources and this has been a problem for implementation.
 An increase in intensity by more than an order of magnitude would be necessary if accelerators are to be competitive with the better reactor sources for clinical BNCT.
 An ABNS recently has been constructed by Sumitomo Heavy Industries and approval for clinical use has been granted by the Pharmaceutical and Medical Safety Bureau of the Japanese Ministry of Health, Labour, and Welfare .
 It is anticipated that clinical trials will be initiated in 2013 using this ABNS.
-Finally, an 8 MeV 10 mA linac system is under construction and this should be completed in two years (A. Matsumura, Personal Communication).
+Finally, an 8 MeV, 10 mA linac system is under construction and this should be completed in two years (A. Matsumura, Personal Communication).

 Clinical dosimetry and treatment planning

 Clinical studies in BNCT have thus far been run usually as single cohorts of patients at individual centers spread across the world.
 These consisted mainly of Phase I/II trials to establish normal tissue tolerance and secondarily to demonstrate some possible therapeutic efficacy.
 Each center has, by necessity, developed their own methods to measure, calculate and prescribe absorbed doses for these trials through their own extramural research programs, and this limits their applicability to the local center where they were obtained.
-After more than 50 years BNCT still remains for the most part, an experimental modality with no standardized methods for either calibrating the mixed radiation fields employed or for calculating treatment plans that specify the patient prescription.
+After more than 50 years, BNCT still remains, for the most part, an experimental modality with no standardized methods for either calibrating the mixed radiation fields employed or for calculating treatment plans that specify the patient prescription.
 This lack of uniformity hinders comparison of clinical results from different centers because it precludes combining or sharing clinical data on safety and efficacy in any meaningful way, which should be addressed if BNCT is to have a larger clinical role.

 The dosimetry of epithermal neutron beams is complicated by the presence of photon and fast neutron dose components in the radiation field, each possessing a markedly different biological effectiveness that must be quantified separately.
 In order to account for the varying biological effectiveness of the dose components, multiplicative weighting factors have been applied to the individual dose components to allow expression of their sum as a single, total weighted dose (expressed as Gyw), which is approximately equivalent in effect to the same dose of photon radiation.
-These weighting factors generally have been RBE factors measured in animal models .
+These weighting factors generally have been RBE (relative biological effectiveness) factors measured in animal models .
 A few common dosimetric methods have been developed to determine the principal absorbed dose components contributed by boron and other low energy neutron capture reactions with normal tissue hydrogen and nitrogen.
 These dose components generally are determined from absolute measurements of the thermal neutron flux obtained by neutron activation analysis of bare and cadmium-covered gold foils [54, 55].
 Gamma rays emitted by the activated foils are counted using a gamma spectrometer incorporating either a high-purity germanium or sodium iodide detector with a calibration traceable to a national standards laboratory.
 The measured thermal neutron flux is multiplied by the appropriate kerma coefficient for a given reaction and the assumed weight fraction of boron (or nitrogen) in the tissue that is being irradiated.
 Similarly, the twin ionization chamber technique , developed for fast neutron therapy , is often applied as the method of choice for assessing the adventitious dose arising from both the incident and induced photons as well as fast neutrons contaminating low energy neutron beams.
 Pairs of detectors are employed with different sensitivities to the two radiation types such as A-150 tissue equivalent plastic- and graphite- (or magnesium-) walled ionization chambers.

 Treatment planning for NCT differs markedly from that of conventional radiotherapy and in some ways it is significantly more complex, requiring specialized software [58–61].
 NCT treatment planning systems rely exclusively on Monte Carlo simulations for dose calculations because of the complex, scatter-dominated nature of neutron transport.
 The Monte Carlo method simulates transport of neutrons and photons through the patient’s geometry and uses track-length density estimators of neutron and photon flux integrated against energy-dependent kerma coefficients to compute dose.
 Treatment planning systems require careful validation by evaluating agreement between dose calculations and in-phantom measurements [62, 63].
 Treatment planning calculations use individualized computational models of the target, constructed from CT or MR images.
 While electron density is the principal consideration for transport of megavoltage photon beams in tissue, neutron transport is governed by nuclear interactions.
 Since neutron cross sections vary significantly between elements, NCT dose calculations must model the elemental compositions of different tissue types in the region of interest.
 Concentrations of hydrogen, nitrogen, and boron have the most influence on neutron transport and dosimetry.

 BNCT treatment plans are typically presented as total weighted doses, as shown in Figure 2 for tumor and normal tissue(s) and each is calculated separately for the entire dose grid using boron concentrations and weighting factors (RBEs) assumed for each tissue.
 The rationale for this approach is that the exact boundary of the tumor is unknown and that microscopic deposits of tumor extend well beyond the enhancing volume detectable by imaging.
 Generally, the tumor and tissue boron concentrations used for dose calculations in treatment planning are assessed as the product of blood boron concentrations measured for the patient at the time of irradiation and static tissue:blood boron concentration ratios determined in previous studies.
 For example, with BPA-fructose (BPA-F) common assumptions for tissue:blood boron concentration for tumor, normal brain, and skin are 3.5, 1.0, and 1.5.
-However, as shown in Figures3 and 4, in cases where 18 F]BPA-F PET scans are available, these data often are incorporated into the treatment plan and used to estimate the spatial distribution of boron in dose calculations.
+However, as shown in Figures 3 and 4, in cases where 18 F]BPA-F PET scans are available, these data often are incorporated into the treatment plan and used to estimate the spatial distribution of boron in dose calculations.
 Application of 18 F]BPA-F PET data to dosimetry must, however, be interpreted with caution because of considerations such as the low spatial resolution and volume averaging effects of the PET scan as well as differences between the bolus injection of radiotracer and the large volume infusion of BPA-F that occurs over an extended time for treatment.

 Although most BNCT centers use some variant of these dosimetry and treatment planning methods, it is important to recognize that while the individual centers achieve satisfactory consistency or precision within particular patient cohorts, dose specifications vary considerably in absolute terms between centers.
 An extensive series of comparisons was performed between all clinical centers in the Americas and Europe [63, 66–69] that found variations ranging between 7.6 and 13.2 Gyw for a common dose specification of 10 Gyw as defined in the Harvard-MIT clinical trials.
 The magnitude and range of these variations, illustrated in Figure 5 for several facilities, cannot be fully explained by experimental uncertainties or measurement errors.
 These variations exclude possible systematic differences related to biological weighting factors.
 Rather, these findings highlight specific implementation problems such as beam source definitions or inexact benchmarking of treatment planning systems [62, 71] that only become apparent when comparing between centers.
 The infrastructure and expense associated with founding and running trials has to date been significant, but even larger and more definitive patient trials are still needed to conclusively demonstrate efficacy, especially in patients with high grade gliomas.
 This is likely beyond the means of any single center and will only be possible through collaborative clinical trials run by multiple institutions.
 As a prerequisite, the NCT research community needs to recognize the importance of quantifying and establishing dose uniformity between centers and prioritize these endeavors if larger multi center trials are to succeed.